 Collective Worship enables both adults and children to understand the importance of prayer through its modelling in worship.
 This is developed further through interactive reflective areas in the classroom; the prayer box available for all the school community; prayer within the classroom; and the school prayer station, which is changed once each short term.

-At Hildenborough CE Primay School, we enjoy a very close relationship with our church: St. John’s Church, Hildenborough.
-As a school, we visit the church for worship at least once a term and a member of the clergy (our Vicar, Tim Saiet) visits us regularly to lead worship in school.
+At Hildenborough CE Primary School, we enjoy a very close relationship with our church: St. John’s Church, Hildenborough.
+As a school, we visit the church for worship at least once a term and a member of the clergy visits us weekly to lead worship in school.

 The children also visit the church during Religious Education lessons to find out about various aspects of the church and services, such as baptism.